Law firms, consultancies and property firms are among the employers most likely to set written exercises.

 - Ensure you have sufficient time at the end remaining to reread the question to check that you’ve done everything requested and to review your work, watching out for spelling and grammatical errors.

 - You can also practise for written analysis exercises.

 It’s a good idea to brush up on your spelling and grammar before you go.
 The Oxford Dictionaries Online grammar and spelling sections are a good place to start.
 If you haven’t worked in an office before, research basic professional email etiquette – for example, always include an explanatory subject in the subject field.
-You are likely to be typing your written exercise, so you can use headings and formatting to add emphasis.
+If you think it is likely that you will need to write a press release or news piece, research how to write them beforehand.

 The employers who typically set written exercises